” That all Christians be Truly One’

 Pope Francis calls all Christians to unity during His General Audience Catechesis.
 He challenges us not to remain resigned to this division, but to take the step towards reconciliation and full communion.
-“Holy Father, keep them in thy name which thou hast given me, that they be one, even as we are one,” (John 17:11)“Finally, you are one with Jesus as the body is one with the head.
-He must be your breath, heart, love, life, your all.
-These great gifts in the follower of Christ originate from baptism.
-They are increased and strengthened through Confirmation.
-Through the Holy Eucharist, they are brought to perfection.” -St. John Eudes
+“Holy Father, keep them in thy name which thou has given me, that they be one, even as we are one,” (John 17:11)

-We live in a world filled with so much division, hate, and anger. an evil permeates in our lives fueled by a desire to erase God from families, marriages, schools, and we go on as though nothing is wrong.
-We have become lukewarm, we want to remain in our ” comfort zone.” and Jesus is pushed aside families fall apart, marriages are destroyed, abortion is rampant, no one cares about the family.
+We live in a world filled with so much division, hate, and anger.
+There is a evil fueled by a desire to erase God from families, marriages, schools, and we go on as though nothing is wrong.
+We have become lukewarm, we want to remain in our ” comfort zone.” and Jesus is shoved aside.as families fall apart, marriages are destroyed, abortion is rampant, no one cares about the family.
 We stop praying and going to church because we think God doesn’t care.
-But it is our pride that has pushed Him aside.
+But it is our pride that has shoved Him aside.

 “Every attack against the unity of faith is an attack against Christ Himself” ( Saint John Paul II)